Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **use_astroalign** [ Type: *bool* ]

 	If True, use astroalign to align image and template images.
+If not align images using their repective WCS values using `reproject_interp <https://reproject.readthedocs.io/en/stable/api/reproject.reproject_interp.html>`_.